Functional Regression on Manifold with Contamination: Theoretical Properties

 \end{theorem} We emphasize the following observations from this theorem.
+First, according to our analysis in Supplementary Material, the first two terms on the right hand side of \eqref{eq:rate-gx-0} correspond to the bias while the last term stems from the variability of the estimator.
+This suggests that, under the conditions of the theorem, the contamination has impact on the asymptotic bias but not the variance.
+Second, the convergence rate of $\hat{g}(x)$ is a polynomial of the sample size $n$ and the sampling rate $m$.
+This is in contrast with traditional functional nonparametric regression methods that do not exploit the intrinsic structure and thus cannot reach a polynomial rate of convergence.

-First, the convergence rate of $\hat{g}(x)$ is a polynomial of the sample size $n$ depending on both the intrinsic dimension $d$ and the {\em contamination level} defined as $\gamma=\beta^{-1}$.
-This is in contrast with traditional functional nonparametric regression methods that do not explore the intrinsic structure, which cannot reach a polynomial rate of convergence.
-Second, when contamination level $\gamma< \gamma_{0}=(d+4)/3$, the intrinsic dimension dominates the convergence rate in (\ref{eq:rate-gx}), while when $\gamma\geq\gamma_{0}$, the contamination dominates.
-Thus the convergence rate exhibits a phase transition separated at the threshold level $\gamma_{0}$.
-Intuitively, when the contamination is low, the manifold structure can be estimated reliably and hence determines the quality of the estimated regression.
-On the other hand, when the contamination passes the threshold $\gamma_0$, the manifold structure is buried by noise and cannot be well utilized.
-Third, it is observed that the phase transition threshold $\gamma_{0}$ increases with the intrinsic dimension $d$ that indicates the complexity of a manifold.
-This interesting finding suggests that, although estimating a complex manifold is more challenging (i.e., slower rate), such a manifold is more resistant to contamination.
-Theorem \ref{thm:MSE-interior} can be also interpreted by relating the sampling rate $m$ and the sample size $n$.
-Recall that $m\ge n^\alpha$ and $\gamma=(2+\nu^{-1})/\alpha$, where $\nu$ denotes the H\"older smoothness of the process $X$ as in (A3).
-When the sampling rate is low, $\alpha\le 3(2+\nu^{-1})/(d+4)$, i.e., $m \asymplt n^{3(2+\nu^{-1})/(d+4)}$, the contamination reflected by the second term in the right hand side (r.h.s.) of (\ref{eq:rate-gx}) dominates and is actually determined by $m$.
-Otherwise the first term prevails and involves only the sample size $n$ and the intrinsic dimension prevails.
-In the literature of functional data analysis, $\nu$ is typically at least $2$, i.e., continuously twice differentiable.
-For a moderate dimension such as $d=6$, the contamination blurs the estimation of $g$ when $m\asymplt n^{3/4}$, and becomes asymptotically negligible otherwise, where $a_n \asymplt b_n$ denotes $a_n/b_n \rightarrow 0$.
+Third, the rate in \eqref{eq:rate-gx} consists of two terms, one related to the intrinsic dimension $d$ and the sample size $n$, and the other related to $m$ and $\beta$ that together characterize the contamination of the predictor.
+As $\epsilon>0$ is arbitrary, the transition of these two terms occurs at the rate $\mathfrak{m}_0\asymp n^{3/\{\beta(d+4)\}}$.
+When the sampling rate falls below $\mathfrak{m}_0$, the contamination term dominates the convergence rate in \eqref{eq:rate-gx}.
+Otherwise, the intrinsic dimension and sample size determine the rate.
+This phase transition, although sharing the similar spirit of \cite{Cai2011} and \cite{Zhang2016}, has a different interpretation, as follows.
+When the contamination level is low, the manifold structure can be estimated reliably and utilized for regression.
+In contrast, when the contamination is in a high level, for example, where $m$ or $\beta$ is small, the manifold structure is buried by noise and cannot be well exploited.
+Finally, it is observed that the phase transition threshold $m_{0}$ increases with the intrinsic dimension $d$ that indicates the complexity of a manifold.
+This interesting finding suggests that, although a complex manifold makes the estimation more challenging, for example, leading to a slower rate, such manifold is more resistant to contamination.